 Layout & Design

-The following is an excerpt* from the The Gardener’s Manual, a pamphlet originally offered in 1835 by the Shakers and sold for six cents.
-This excerpt* is from the updated publication from 1843:
+The The Gardener’s Manual, a pamphlet originally offered in 1835 by the Shakers and sold for six cents, describes the best way to plant a garden.
+It included advice on:

 Modifications for Today’s Shaker Garden